top of page

 Photo: View of Eben’s Creek from J.T.
 Farnham’s by Arlene Taliadoros

 5. Choose from a wide range of dining experiences for dinner: wood-fired pizza and campfire cooking at Riversbend (in season); casual dining on Eben’s Creek at J.T.
-Farnham’s (March - December); or classic dining in a New England farmhouse that’s over 300 years old at Windward Grille.
+Farnham’s (March - December); or eat at one of our long-time, beloved Essex restaurants, Shea’s Riverside and Woodman’s.

 Click Events for More to See and Do in Essex, MA